 And you know what?
 Every leader has to spend some time in the weeds, but if you spend the majority of your time there, then you’re failing to make the most important contribution you can make to your organization (not to mention the discouraging and unempowering vibes you're sending to your team when you subliminally communicate that you don't trust them to do what they've been entrusted to do).

 You see, I believe to effectively lead our nonprofits and ministries as leaders, we’ve got to get more altitude.
 Altitude is simply perspective.
 And it’s something you can’t get when you’re down on ground level and focused on dealing with crisis after crisis, detail after detail.

 I remember years ago when I was leading a large, fast-growing nonprofit we were in a season where we all seemed to be stressed.
 It’s interesting, but when most leaders get stressed, they tend to dive into the weeds.
-It actually feels somewhat safe and comfortable there.
+It actually feels somewhat safe and comfortable there—it's where they feel the most control.
 And it’s there that we feel like we have the most job safety.

 I believe that the biggest solutions and most out-of-the-box ideas come when we get altitude.
 But we rarely drift toward altitude.
 Nope, in fact what often gets reinforced in work culture is just: make the next phone call, send the next email, attend the next meeting, cross off the next box, put out the next fire around the corner.
 We spend most of our work day in the weeds, where we’re close to the ground, feel tiny, can only see a few inches in front of us and have lost the bigger picture.